-Candidates for the JGP Postdoctoral Research Fellowship must have completed doctoral training and be enrolled or will be enrolled in a doctoral, postdoctoral, internship or residency training program at the time of award disbursement.
+Candidates for the JGP Postdoctoral Research Fellowship must have completed doctoral training, currently enrolled or will be enrolled in a doctoral, postdoctoral, internship or residency training program at the time of award disbursement.
 Individuals with more than six years of experience since completing doctoral training are not eligible to apply.
 Established investigators or faculty members are also not eligible.

 The JGP fellowship recipient will be expected to spend at least 80% of their working time on the funded research project.
 The remaining 20% may be devoted to teaching and/or other clinical/research work at their institution.
 The JGP award recipient and his/her mentor(s) are expected to remain with their institution for the duration of the project being funded.
 Letters of support signed by appropriate officials of the institution will be required as part of the application.

-Overall funding for the JGP Fellowships is made possible through the generous contributions of NHF chapters, individuals and other foundations.
-NHF will award up to $52,000/year for a maximum of two years.
+Overall funding for the JGP Fellowships is made possible through the generous contributions of NBDF chapters, individuals and other foundations.
+NBDF will award up to $52,000/year for a maximum of two years.
 Continuation for the second JGP year will be based upon the submission of progress reports and a continuation application.

 Your support makes JGP Fellowships possible.
 To make your own contribution, click here.

 Permissible proposal topics include pre-clinical or basic science research on the biochemical, genetic or hematologic aspects of hemophilia, von Willebrand disease, or other inherited bleeding disorder.
 Other topics might include focus on joint disease/orthopedics, women’s health, or other therapeutic modalities pertaining to bleeding disorders.